-The cutest notebooks, pens & school supplies we're obsessed with right now | CNN Underscored
+The cutest notebooks, pens and school supplies we're obsessed with right now | CNN Underscored

 Society6 Acrylic Trays (starting at $20; society6.com)

-Papers and desk supplies can pile up, so why not have a catch-all tray?
+Papers and desk supplies can pile up, so why not have a catchall tray?
 These acrylic trays are great for decoration in any room and come in three different sizes.